 Managing Humanitarian Relief: An operational guide for NGOs

 The book on international humanitarian aid.
-Now in a fully revised 2nd edition in 2017.
+Now in a fully revised 2nd edition.
 Used by top universities and found on the shelves of aid workers everywhere.
 Covers all facts and facets of assistance programs enabling readers to excel in managing staff and helping others follow professional standards.

 Managing Humanitarian Innovation: The cutting edge of aid

 Take advantage of new thinking and ways of working.
-Edited with Abi Taylor, this book includes contributions of nearly 30 authors including top thinkers, leaders and do-ers in the field.
+Edited with Abigail Taylor, this book includes contributions of nearly 30 authors including top thinkers, leaders and do-ers in the field.
 This book helps readers with case-studies, tips and tools to innovate as an individual and within an organization.
-Out now!